microsoft/onnxruntime/docs/execution_providers/TensorRT-ExecutionProvider.md

 When/if using [onnxruntime_perf_test](../../onnxruntime/test/perftest#onnxruntime-performance-test), use the flag `-e tensorrt`

-## Configuring Engine Max Batch Size and Workspace Size
+## Configuring environment variables
+There are three environment variables for TensorRT execution provider.

+ORT_TENSORRT_MAX_WORKSPACE_SIZE: maximum workspace size for TensorRT engine.
+ORT_TENSORRT_MAX_PARTITION_ITERATIONS: maximum number of iterations allowed in model partitioning for TensorRT.
+If target model can't be successfully partitioned when the maximum number of iterations is reached, the whole model will fall back to other execution providers such as CUDA or CPU.
+ORT_TENSORRT_MIN_SUBGRAPH_SIZE: minimum node size in a subgraph after partitioning.
+Subgraphs with smaller size will fall back to other execution providers.

-By default TensorRT execution provider builds an ICudaEngine with max partition iterations = 6, max workspace size = 1 GB and min subgraph size = 1.
+By default TensorRT execution provider builds an ICudaEngine with max workspace size = 1 GB, max partition iterations = 1000 and min subgraph size = 1.
-One can override these defaults by setting environment variables ORT_TENSORRT_MAX_BATCH_SIZE and ORT_TENSORRT_MAX_WORKSPACE_SIZE. e.g. on Linux
+One can override these defaults by setting environment variables ORT_TENSORRT_MAX_WORKSPACE_SIZE, ORT_TENSORRT_MAX_PARTITION_ITERATIONS and ORT_TENSORRT_MIN_SUBGRAPH_SIZE. e.g. on Linux

 ### override default max workspace size to 2GB
 export ORT_TENSORRT_MAX_WORKSPACE_SIZE=2147483648

-### override default maximum number of iterations.
-Now run maximum 1000 iterations to partition the models, otherwise the whole model will fall back to other execution providers.
+### override default maximum number of iterations to 10
-export ORT_TENSORRT_MAX_PARTITION_ITERATIONS=1000
+export ORT_TENSORRT_MAX_PARTITION_ITERATIONS=10

-### override default minimum subgraph node size in graph partitioning.
-Subgraphs with smaller size will fall back to other execution providers.
+### override default minimum subgraph node size to 5
 export ORT_TENSORRT_MIN_SUBGRAPH_SIZE=5